pirony/ks-vue-fullpage/readme.md

             }
           ],
           options: {
+            // The tag used to wrap each vsvuefp-section component.
+Default to 'div'
+            sectionTag: 'section',
             // Animation duration, default to 1000
             duration: 800,
             // Animation easing, default to 'Linear'.
 You can use all css3 animations types, including bezier